 - pregnant women

-There is a further group of people who are defined, also on medical grounds, as clinically extremely vulnerable to coronavirus – that is, people with specific serious health conditions - and who have been advised to ‘shield’.
-We are relaxing advice to those shielding in two stages - as long as the incidence rate in the community remains low:
+There is a further group of people who are defined, also on medical grounds, as clinically extremely vulnerable to coronavirus – that is, people with specific serious health conditions.
+Guidance for the clinically extremely vulnerable can be found here.